-The Planning Authority will encourage the repair, retrofitting and reuse of buildings in preference to their demolition and reconstruction where possible (e.g. Refer to Development Plan Objective CDP4.17 Replacement of a Substandard Habitable House in the Countryside).
+The Planning Authority will encourage the repair, retrofitting and reuse of buildings in preference to their demolition and reconstruction where possible (refer to Objective CDP4.17 in Chapter 4 in relation to the replacement of a substandard habitable house in the countryside).
 Where this cannot be achieved, the Planning Authority will support the use of sustainably sourced building materials and the reuse of demolition and excavated materials.
 See also Criteria 5 of the Department of the Environment Heritage and Local Government 'Urban Design Manual' (2009).
 The Planning Authority will support the use of structural materials that have low to zero embodied energy and CO2 emissions.

-Buildings should be adaptable in design (see Criteria 9 of the 'Urban Design Manual' 2009 in the case of residential developments, and Development Plan Objective CDP5.11 'Lifelong Housing'.
-They should be designed to minimise resource consumption, reducing waste, water and energy use.
+Buildings should be adaptable in design (refer to Criteria 9 of the 'Urban Design Manual' 2009 in the case of residential developments and Objective CDP5.11 'Lifelong Housing' in Chapter 5 of this Volume).
+Buildings should also be designed to minimise resource consumption, reducing waste, water and energy use.
 Innovative design and layout which provides natural ventilation incorporating design elements such as brise-soleil, green roofs, green walls and sustainable urban drainage solutions, landscaping using native trees and planting which enhances the natural biodiversity of the area is promoted where feasible.